-These health care benefits may be extended for limited periods of time under certain circumstances, according to the COBRA regulations.
+These healthcare benefits may be extended for limited periods of time under certain circumstances, according to the COBRA regulations.

 COBRA regulations state that the health insurance plan used by an employer, with 20 or more employees in the prior year, must provide for continuing coverage through the COBRA option.

 Employers must notify health plan administrators within 30 days after an employee becomes eligible.
-Plan participants and beneficiaries generally are sent a COBRA election notice within 14 days of the plan's notification.
+Plan participants and beneficiaries are sent a COBRA election notice within 14 days of the plan's notification.
 If it has been more than two weeks since your termination and you haven't heard anything, please call your HR department.
-An individual has 60 days to decide whether to elect COBRA continuation health coverage and 45 days after electing coverage to pay the initial premium.
+An individual has at least 60 days to decide whether to elect COBRA continuation health coverage and 45 days after electing coverage to pay the initial premium.

 Deciding If You Should Use Cobra

 Under the Affordable Care Act (ACA), you can apply for health insurance through the Federal or state health insurance exchanges within 60 days of your health care coverage ending.
 You also have 60 days to decide about accepting COBRA coverage.
-It's important to note that 2017 was a turbulent year for the Affordable Care Act.
-Legislative battles in Congress, fluctuating support from healthcare stakeholders, and threats of repeal have left many payers facing an uncertain future.

 Make a careful comparison of the costs.
 You might balk at the monthly cost of COBRA versus the ACA plan, but check things like deductibles and figure out what is best for you and your family.

 If you've just been laid off or fired, you might be so panicked about your job loss that you can't take the time to think about your health insurance.
 Don't make that mistake.
-The last thing you want to happen is to end up without any health coverage at all, which can happen if you don't make up your mind within the 60 day time period.
+The last thing you want to happen is to end up without any health coverage at all, which can happen if you don't make up your mind within the 60-day time period.